 It might be downright garbage.

-But it only goes from garbage to flowers if you can accept that you will stumble.
+But it only goes from garbage to flowers if you accept that, you will stumble.

-Instead of looking at it as a failure, look at is an investment that you put into each day to get better for the next.
+Instead of seeing it as a failure, consider it an investment you put into each day to improve for the next.

-Take initiative.
-Start today – NOT tomorrow, NOT next week.
+Start today – not tomorrow, not next week.

 Define a routine and the small pieces that will form a bigger whole in a month or two months that you can work towards each and every day.

-Don’t sway from your course, don’t give in to other indulgences or easy outs.
+Don’t sway from your course or give in to other indulgences or easy outs.

 Commit, every day, to contributing to some part of your goal.

-It might take a while for you to get there, it might not go as fast as you would like.
+It might take a while to get there and not go as fast as you would like.

-But by consistently chipping at it – you’ll get there, you’ll make it happen, and it will be worth it.
+But by consistently chipping at it – you’ll get there, make it happen, and be worth it.